2015 Toyota Prius Plug-In

 Toyota Prius Plug-In Interior

-- "Materials quality in the Prius is also disappointing, with harder and cheaper plastics than other cars in its price range." -- Edmunds
+- "Materials quality in the Prius Plug-in is a bit disappointing, with harder and cheaper plastics than other cars in its price range." -- Edmunds

 - "Many of the interior panels give off the impression that this car was built to a price.
 It's pretty disappointing given the substantial price premium the Plug-in commands over the regular Prius." -- Consumer Guide (2013)

-The 2014 Toyota Prius Plug-in seats five and comes standard with fabric upholstery and heated front seats.
-Available features include leatherette upholstery and an eight-way power-adjustable driver’s seat.
-Test drivers agree that the Prius Plug-in’s front and back seats are spacious.
+The 2015 Toyota Prius Plug-in seats five and comes standard with fabric upholstery and heated front seats.
+The Advanced trim includes leatherette upholstery and an eight-way power-adjustable driver seat.
+Automotive journalists agree that the Prius Plug-in’s front seats are roomy, though taller drivers may wish that they could pull the telescoping steering wheel farther back.
+The Prius Plug-in’s rear seats are quite spacious, according to critics.

-- "The rear quarters are a step down from what you'll find in a midsize car like the Camry Hybrid, but there's still ample room for full-sized adults back there.
-While the same is true of the C-MAX Hybrid, the Volt's legroom-deficient back seat doesn't measure up." -- AutoTrader
+- "The rear quarters are a step down from what you'll find in a midsize car such as the Camry Hybrid, but there's still ample room for full-sized adults back there." -- AutoTrader

 - "Passengers are treated to ample room in both rows. …" -- Left Lane News